krzyzanowskim/STTextView/README.md

 Plugins in a STTextView component offer additional functionalities and customizations beyond the basic text display.
 They enhance the core capabilities of the text view by adding features such as syntax highlighting, word count tracking, and more.
 These plugins expand the STTextView's utility while maintaining a modular and adaptable software structure.

-- [Plugin-Neon](https://github.com/krzyzanowskim/STTextView-Plugin-Neon) Source Code Syntax Highlighting with TreeSitter and Neon
+- [Plugin-Neon](https://github.com/krzyzanowskim/STTextView-Plugin-Neon) Source Code Syntax Highlighting with [TreeSitter](https://tree-sitter.github.io/tree-sitter/) and [Neon](https://github.com/ChimeHQ/Neon).
-- [Plugin-Template](https://github.com/krzyzanowskim/STTextView-Plugin-Template) Dummy plugin template repository ready bo build new plugin
+- [Plugin-Template](https://github.com/krzyzanowskim/STTextView-Plugin-Template) Dummy plugin template repository ready bo build new plugin.
+- ... add more plugins

 ## Usage